Learn more about our Book with Confidence and Travel Updates.

 Koh Samui, Thailand’s romantic beach paradise

 Relax on board as your ship plows through the turquoise waters around Koh Samui.
-After lunch you’ll hop aboard a minivan and get acquainted.
+After lunch, get ready for a cultural tour that will whisk you around the island!

-Unforgettable Moment: Your minivan safari starts at Wat Khunaram, where the mummified body of a monk named Luang Phor Daeng sits in a meditative pose, looking very much alive.
+Your exploration starts at Wat Khunaram, where the mummified body of a monk named Luang Phor Daeng sits in a meditative pose, looking very much alive.
 Stop for refreshments at the impressive Na Muang waterfall, which cascades 59 feet into a sparkling natural pool below.
 You’ll pass the unusual Grandma and Grandpa rock formations, then continue to Ladd Koh for panoramic views of famed Chaweng Beach.
 See the golden Buddha at Wat Phra Yai, who sits on hill and is nearly 50 feet tall.
 Heading back to the ship you’ll pass many stands selling handicrafts such as batiks, and products made from seashells and coconuts.
 Time pending, you might stop at a local market in Nathon to browse the beachwear and other Koh Samui specialties.
+This evening, enjoy an onboard performance of traditional Thai dancing.

 Free day in Koh Samui

 Take advantage of your free time to savor another day in this seaside heaven.
 Koh Samui is a foodie favorite, so ask your onboard Vantage Concierge for recommendations.
-Perhaps you’ll just relax on a secluded beach, or indulge in a Thai massage.
-Consider also our optional snorkeling tour to Koh Phangan island by private speedboat — you'll visit Koh Ma, the island's very best snorkeling spot, and other secluded isles where you'll have ample time to relax, read, and soak up the sun.
+Perhaps you’ll just relax on a secluded beach and go snorkeling, or indulge in a Thai massage.
+Or, embark on an optional excursion by private speedboat to nearby Koh Phangan and snorkel in the waters of Angthong Marine Park.

 Koh Phangan is located 20 kilometers north of Koh Samui.
 This island is famous for its “Full Moon Party” which is held on every full moon night.
 The island has numerous heavenly white sand beaches and secluded bays all along its coastline, some of them reachable only by a boat cruise.
 The first stop will be at Koh Ma — the best Koh Phangan snorkeling area.
 Here, you can jump into the water and enjoy the amazing soft coral and multicolored fish in the warm water.
 The next is “Haad Kuad beach“ and other secluded beaches, where you will have available time to swim and relax on these beautiful beaches.
 Lunch will be served at a local restaurant.
 The last thing we can’t miss is to visit “Haad Rin Beach;” Then, cruise back to Koh Samui and transfer back to the port.